-Our kids recently decided to go camping, but they needed a little help with what to eat.
+Our kids recently decided to go camping but needed a little help with what to eat.
 Vegan food for camping, although some think is impossible, is easy.
 I don't know if the kids needed advice or if they wanted me to cook for them.
 Even though I know the honest answer to my question, I enjoyed helping the kids plan and cook for their outings.

 Carrot dogs or your favorite veggie dogs work well for this vegan chili sauce recipe, which can be made ahead of time and reheated quickly.

 Grilled portobello mushroom burgers can also be marinated and prepped in advance until ready to grill.

 Marinating tempeh, for example, can be done in advance and grilled like steaks in minutes.

 I packed tempeh kabobs for camping, cut and marinated the tempeh, cut the pineapple and red onions beforehand, and packed them separately.